circlefin/verite/packages/docs/docs/quick_start.md

 ## Installing Verite

-The entire Verite library is housed in a single monorepo called `@centre/verity`.
+The entire Verite library is housed in a single monorepo called `verite`.
 To install the library, simply run either:

-`npm i @centre/verity`
+`npm i verite`

 or

-`yarn add @centre/verity`
+`yarn add verite`

 ## Example Code